mumuki/mumuki-gobstones-runner/README.md

         In this case the head will start at (3,2)

-  * FINAL_BOARD has the same structure as the INITIAL_BOARD with the exception that HEAD_POSITION isn't required unless check_head_position options is set to true.
+  * FINAL_BOARD has the same structure as the INITIAL_BOARD with the exception that HEAD_POSITION is required only when check_head_position option is set to true.
 (In fact it isn't required but the test will always fail if it isn't provided)

   * ERROR isn't required.
 It represents an expected error, so the test will pass only if the given error occurs.
 Only one ERROR can be provided in a test.
 When providing an ERROR, FINAL_BOARD isn't required (or needed).
 INITIAL_BOARD is required only on those errors that need to draw the board for being executed (no_stones and out_of_board).